 So the purpose in writing about all this is to ask your input on how you handle beginning percussion in your schools.
 Do you have limits on how many percussionists you will start?
 Or limits for any instrument?
 Do you teach bells in addition to snare?
 Please chime in here (pun intended!) and share your experiences.

-9 Responses to “Beginning Percussionists: Every Teacher’s Dilemma”
+15 thoughts on “Beginning Percussionists: Every Teacher’s Dilemma

 You MUST read Peter Loel Boonshaft’s chapter called “Percussionists: The missing “peace”?” from his book “Teaching Music with Purpose”.
 The entire book is excellent, but this chapter ALONE is worth the price of the book.
 There is just so much good stuff in this chapter on how to keep your back row musicians engaged throughout a rehearsal and practical tips for teaching all aspects of percussion.
 Seriously- read this chapter for some excellent tips.